-Read Operation in Confluent Kafka
+Write Operation in Confluent Kafka

-Supported File Format in Confluent Kafka
+File Format in Confluent Kafka

-You can specify XML, JSON, Avro, or Flat as format for Confluent Kafka data objects.
+You can specify XML, JSON, Avro, or Flat as format for Kafka data objects.
 When you specify XML format, you must provide a XSD file.
 When you specify JSON or Flat format, you must provide a sample file.
 When you specify Avro format, provide a sample Avro schema in an .avsc file.

 You can specify Avro as the format for Confluent Kafka data objects using schema registry.
-You can pass Avro payload format directly from source to target in streaming mappings using Confluent Kafka.

 Streaming mappings can read, process, and write hierarchical data.
 You can use array, struct, and map complex data types to process the hierarchical data.
 You assign complex data types to ports in a mapping to flow hierarchical data.
 Ports that flow hierarchical data are called complex ports.

 For more information about processing hierarchical data, see the